forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 ![](/uploads/2018/05/forestry_cloudinary.png)

 {{% tip %}}
-Check out our docs for tips and tricks on how to best handle Cloudinary URLs in templates.
+Check out our [docs](https://forestry.io/docs/media/cloudinary/#using-cloudinary-images) for tips and tricks on [how to handle Cloudinary URLs](https://forestry.io/docs/media/cloudinary/#using-cloudinary-images) in templates.
 {{% /tip %}}

 # Other New Features

-We also rolled out a few other feature that might be interesting to you.
+We also rolled out a few other features that might be interesting to you.

 ## Front Matter Templates for Data Files